DrChainsaw/NaiveNASlib.jl/docs/src/index.md

 nested architectures stay aligned after mutation.

-While MILPs are known for being quite difficult it also seems like the abundance of equality constraints creates a quite tight formulation (don't qoute me on this though :)) so that even models with 10000s of neurons are often solved in sub-second time.
+While MILPs are known for being quite difficult it also seems like the abundance of equality constraints creates a quite tight formulation (don't quote me on this though :)) so that even models with 10000s of neurons are often solved in sub-second time.

 The price one has to pay is that the model must be explicitly defined as a computation graph in the "language" of this library, similar to what some older frameworks using less modern programming languages used to do.
 In its defense, the main reason anyone